Glossary term

 Balance Transfer Versus Cash Advance

-A balance transfer also differs from a cash advance.
-A cash advance gives the borrower access to cash from a credit account.
+A cash advance gives the borrower access to new cash from a credit account.
 A balance transfer moves existing debt from one account to another.
 The purpose, fee structure, and cost profile are often different, so borrowers should not treat the two features as interchangeable.

 Common Costs to Watch